Is this the real cause of the Dementia Crisis?

 Dementia is no great medical mystery.
 The causes are known, but the lights are turned off while all available resources are being sunk into finding the billion-dollar patent drug cure.

 Drugs never cure ageing, nutrition and lifestyle-related diseases.
 They only serve to plaster over the symptoms, ultimately making matters far worse.

 Should I stop taking my medications right away?

-Drugs that addict are the perfect consumer product!
+Let's face it: drugs that addict are the perfect consumer product!

-Consult your doctor and insist on not leaving until you have a plan that has you progressively relying less on prescription medication.
+Consult your doctor and insist on not leaving until you have a health-based plan that has you progressively relying less on prescription medication.